zimmski/tirion/doc/build-and-install-on-ubuntu-13.04-64bit.md

 ./godeb install 1.1.2
 ```

 For stability make sure that you use a stable version.
 1.1.2 for example is known to work with Tirion.
-After installing Go a basic configuration is needed.
+After installing, a basic configuration is needed.

 ```bash
 echo "export GOPATH=~/gocode" >> ~/.bashrc